 The role of NGOs in the implementation and monitoring of the European Charter for Regional or Minority Languages

-- The Language Guides provide an overview of the provisions applying to languages covered by the Charter.
+The Language Guides provide an overview of the provisions applying to regional or minority languages in the respective language.